Course

 3. What might be some challenges of including the consumer representative?

 4. Rules of the OAC must be reviewed at least once every five years.
-Are there any situations you can think of where rules might need to be revisited before that five years is up?
+Are there any situations you can think of where rules might need to be revisited before those five years are up?

 Scopes of Practice and Application of Nursing Process

 The scopes of practice within the Ohio Nurse Practice Act encompass a list of duties, services, and tasks that Ohio nurses are qualified and permitted to perform under their license.
-The scope of practice varies by level of licensure (LPN, RN, APRN) and allows nurses to effectively carry out their roles while maintaining maximum patient safety.
+The scope of practice varies by level of licensure (LPN, RN, APRN) and allows nurses to carry out their roles while effectively maintaining maximum client safety.

 RN Scope of Practice

-Section 4723.04 of the ORC (2019) specifies that RNs can utilize the specialized training and multifaceted, holistic knowledge gained from an accredited nursing education program to provide nursing care to individuals or groups.
+Section 4723.01 of the ORC (2023) specifies) RNs can utilize the specialized training and multifaceted, holistic knowledge gained from an accredited nursing education program to provide nursing care to individuals or groups.
 Tasks considered "nursing care" include:

-1. Identifying patterns in human response to actual or potential health issues that could be altered by preventative, restorative, or health-promotion "nursing regimens."
+1. Identifying patterns in human response to actual or potential health issues that could be altered by a preventative, restorative, or health-promotion "nursing regimen."

 2. Delivering nursing regimens/interventions utilizing the nursing process (outlined below).

-3. Using interviews, observation, and physical exam techniques to assess a patient's health status to provide appropriate nursing care.
+3. Using interviews, observation, and physical exam techniques to assess a client's health status and provide appropriate nursing care.

-4. Providing patients with health-related counseling and teaching.
+4. Providing clients with health-related counseling and teaching.

 5. Administering medications, treatments, and other interventions as specified in orders given by a qualified and licensed professional.

-6. Teaching, supervising, delegating, and evaluating the practice of nursing (2).
+6. Teaching, supervising, delegating, and evaluating nursing practice (6).

 RN Application of Nursing Process